 After a moment of silence, the teller’s actor (opposite in the circle) steps forward and takes a huge de-stressing breath, joyfully seeing the adults in the room.
 Once this is established, the player repeats this general motion with a sense of relief and release.

-The actor to one side of the teller’s actor kneels down beside them, gently pulling on their sleeve and saying, “Just one more game…” with a plaintiff cry.
+The actor to one side of the teller’s actor kneels down beside them, gently pulling on their sleeve and saying, “Just one more game…” with a plaintive cry.
 This continues as the first actor acknowledges the child’s presence but tries to retain the sense of calm.

 The third and final actor steps behind the first and mimes juggling three cell phones, trying to frantically read each screen before it is thrown once more up into the air.
 Again, the two prior actors adjust and react to this new addition but maintain the central concept of their first choices.